Specifying internationalization settings

 public JCRSessionWrapper getCurrentUserSession(String workspace, Locale locale) throws RepositoryException;

-Or other methods from JCRSessionFactory and JCRTemplate taking the locale as a parameter.
+You can use any other methods from JCRSessionFactory and JCRTemplate that take the locale as a parameter to retrieve a localized session.

-Note that the sessions used for rendering, available in the JSP views, are localized.
+All the sessions that are used for rendering, for example the ones used in JSP views, are localized.

-The lifecycle of the translation nodes is separate from the one their parent node - they can be published independently.
+The lifecycle of the translation nodes is separate from their parent node.
+They can be published independently.